Xbox, meet Xbox, meet Xbox. With more consoles than ever in the Microsoft family to choose from, how is a gamer meant to choose?

 Even if you don't have a 4K TV you can still see an improvement in game performance and visuals with the One X. With a standard Full HD TV you can choose between performance modes that make the game run better, or resolution modes that will supersample the 4K image down to your display which guarantees excellent image quality no matter what kind of display you have.

 Essentially, Xbox One X is able to run every Xbox One game better in one way or another whether it's been patched with an enhanced mode and whether you have a 4K TV or not.
 It is capable of offering faster load times, improved textures, higher resolutions, and smoother performance for Xbox and Xbox 360 titles.

 - A great looking console deserves a great sounding setup.
 Check out our guide to the best soundbars if your TV's audio could do with a boost.

 Xbox One X vs Xbox One S vs Xbox One: Games

-Despite differences in performance, all three consoles will offer the same games.
-Microsoft has promised that there will be no Xbox One X exclusives so whether you own the original Xbox, an Xbox One S or you buy the new One X console, you’ll still be able to play all the latest Xbox titles.
+Despite differences in performance, all three consoles offer the same games.
+There are no Xbox One X exclusives so whether you own the original Xbox, an Xbox One S or you buy the Xbox One X, you’ll still be able to play all the latest Xbox titles.

 It’ll just be the the case that the newer the console you have, the better the game will perform.